-How is it possible that a year has passed since I wrote about winter vitamin D levels while sitting poolside in the Dominican Republic, tropical drink in hand?
+How is it possible that six years have passed since I wrote about winter vitamin D levels while sitting poolside in the Dominican Republic, tropical drink in hand?
 With time flying by, I understand when women tell me they’ve had their level checked “just a few months ago” but when they stop and think more carefully, it’s been several years.

 This is one reason I remind you yearly about the importance of maintaining your vitamin D levels during the winter.

 Have you had your vitamin D levels tested recently?

 If not, do so now!
 I’ve summer up the reasons optimal vitamin D levels are so important in the box below.

 How much vitamin D do you need?